ruehlef/ribbon/README.md

 *NOTE*: At the moment, the code is still closed source, which means that it ships with a Cython binary.
 I have compiled one version for Python 3.8-3.10 with a Macbook with an M1 chip and one with Ubuntu 22.04LTS.

-We describe the installation progress at two levels:
+We describe the installation progress at two difficulty levels:

-A: I cannot be bothered: Use that if you just want to try the code on some knot (given in terms of a PD code) and you are not familiar/ comfortable with using the terminal
+A: I cannot be bothered: Use that if you just want to try the code on some knot (given in terms of a PD code) and you are not familiar/comfortable with using the terminal

 B: Standard: Use this if you want to know a bit more background on what the code can do and what you are actually installing

 ### A: I can't be bothered
 1. You will need to open a terminal.
-On Mac, press command and space simultaneously, type terminal, and hit enter.
+On Mac, press command + space simultaneously, type terminal, and hit enter.
 On Linux, press Ctrl + Alt + T.

 2.a.
 If you want to use python, enter ```python3 --version``` and press enter.
 If the output is not ```Python 3.8``` or similar, ask someone to install python 3.8 for you.